mikevanis/DNNCam/README.md

 - Python 3
 - imutils

-Created with the amazing help of (Adrian Rosebrock)[https://www.pyimagesearch.com/2017/08/21/deep-learning-with-opencv].
+Created with the amazing help of [Adrian Rosebrock](https://www.pyimagesearch.com/2017/08/21/deep-learning-with-opencv).